geerlingguy/ansible-collection-php_roles/README.md

 Currently the process of building and pushing a new version artifact to Galaxy is manual.
 This process will be automated based on tags/releases via Travis CI soon, but for now, here is how to release a new version:

   1. Make sure the `version` string in `galaxy.yml` matches the version of the collection you wish to publish (should correspond to the latest Git tag).
-  2. Build the collection artifact: `ansible-galaxy collection build geerlingguy.php`
+  2. Build the collection artifact: `ansible-galaxy collection build geerlingguy.php_roles`
-  3. Publish the collection artifact: `ansible-galaxy collection publish ./geerlingguy-php-1.2.3.tar.gz --api-key=[key goes here]`
+  3. Publish the collection artifact: `ansible-galaxy collection publish ./geerlingguy-php_roles-1.2.3.tar.gz --api-key=[key goes here]`

 > Note: The above commands require Ansible 2.9 (Ansible's `devel` branch as of mid-2019) or later.